samuel-rosa/spsann-doc/acdc.md

 (poor, moderate, well), profile development (shallow, moderately developed, deep), and pollution risk (low, moderate, high).

-When we calibrate a trend model in R, we have to be aware that R has different definitions for the variables.
+When we calibrate a spatial trend model in R, we have to be aware that R has different definitions for the variables.
 Continuous and discrete variables are defined as numeric and integer variables, respectively.
 Binary, categorical and ordinal covariates are defined as factor variables.
 The current version of `optimACDC()` handles numeric, integer, and factor covariates.
 For convenience we group the first two and call them *numeric* covariates, and maintain the term *factor* for factor covariates.